aipdx-wdim351/wdim351-inclass-week02/README.md

 # Week 02 In Class Assignment

-This will be a very interactive lesson in Git branching.
+This is an interactive lesson in Git branching.
+Instructions here: http://www.rvl.io/illepic/wdim351_week02